databricks-industry-solutions/many-model-forecasting/README.md

 -  ```experiment_path``` to keep metrics under the MLFlow.
 -  ```use_case_name``` a new column will be created under the delta Table, in case you save multiple trials under 1 table.

-To modify the model hyperparameters, directly change the values in [mmf_sa/models/models_conf.yaml](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/mmf_sa/models/models_conf.yaml) or overwrite these values in [mmf_sa/base_forecasting_conf.yaml](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/mmf_sa/base_forecasting_conf.yaml).
+To modify the model hyperparameters, change the values in [mmf_sa/models/models_conf.yaml](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/mmf_sa/models/models_conf.yaml) or overwrite these values in [mmf_sa/forecasting_conf.yaml](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/mmf_sa/forecasting_conf.yaml).

-MMF is fully integrated with MLflow, so once the training kicks off, the experiments will be visible in the MLflow Tracking UI with the corresponding metrics and parameters (note that we do not log all local models in MLFlow but we store the binary in the tables ```evaluation_output``` and ```scoring_output```).
+MMF is fully integrated with MLflow, so once the training kicks off, the experiments will be visible in the MLflow Tracking UI with the corresponding metrics and parameters (note that we do not log all local models in MLFlow but we store the binaries in the tables ```evaluation_output``` and ```scoring_output```).
 The metric you see in the MLflow Tracking UI is a simple mean over backtesting trials over all time series.

+We encourage you to reading through [examples/local_univariate_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/local_univariate_daily.py) notebook to better understand how local models can be applied to your time series using MMF.
 Other example notebooks for monthly forecasting and forecasting with exogenous regressors can be found in [examples/local_univariate_monthly.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/local_univariate_monthly.py) and [examples/local_univariate_external_regressors_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/local_univariate_external_regressors_daily.py).

 ### Global Models

 Global models leverage patterns across multiple time series, enabling shared learning and improved predictions for each series.
-You typically train one big model for many or all time series.
+You would typically train one big model for many or all time series.
+They can often deliver better performance and robustness for forecasting large and similar datasets.
 We support deep learning based models from [neuralforecast](https://nixtlaverse.nixtla.io/neuralforecast/index.html).
-Covariates (i.e. exogenous regressors) and hyperparameter tuning are both supported.
+Covariates (i.e. exogenous regressors) and hyperparameter tuning are both supported for some models.

-To get started, attach the [examples/global_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/global_daily.py) notebook to a cluster running [DBR 14.3 ML](https://docs.databricks.com/en/release-notes/runtime/index.html) or later runtime.
+To get started, attach the [examples/global_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/global_daily.py) notebook to a cluster running [DBR 14.3LTS for ML](https://docs.databricks.com/en/release-notes/runtime/index.html) or later version.
 We recommend using a single-node cluster with multiple GPU instances such as [g4dn.12xlarge [T4]](https://aws.amazon.com/ec2/instance-types/g4/) on AWS or [Standard_NC64as_T4_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/nct4-v3-series) on Azure.
 Multi-node setting is currently not supported.

 You can choose the models to train and put them in a list: